react-native-toolkit/react-native-draftjs/Readme.md

 Refer the working example in [`ReactNativeDraftjsExample/`](https://github.com/DaniAkash/react-native-draftjs/tree/master/ReactNativeDraftjsExample) directory

-If you run across any isses, please note that Draft.js is **not** fully mobile compatible yet.
+If you run across any issues, please note that Draft.js is **not** fully mobile compatible yet.
 Before raising any issues in this repository please check if your issue exists in the following lists:

 - https://github.com/facebook/draft-js/labels/android
 - https://github.com/facebook/draft-js/labels/ios